jpmens/mqttcollect/README.md

 ===========

 *mqttcollect* is an executable program which is used with collectd(1).
-It subscribes to the MQTT \$SYS/\# topic and/or to any number of topics you specify, and prints values to stdout for collectd to process in an exec plugin block.
+It subscribes to any number of MQTT topics you specify, and prints values to stdout for collectd to process in an exec plugin block.

     PUTVAL tiggr/mqtt‐sys/gauge‐clients.inactive 1430914033:0.00

-*collectd* launches mqtt‐sys which connects to the configured MQTT bro‐ ker, subscribes and waits for publishes to subscribed topics in an end‐ less loop.
-If an error occurs or the program exits for whichever rea‐ son, collectd will restart it, and collectd logs the reason it its log file.
+*collectd* launches *mqttcollect* which connects to the configured MQTT broker, subscribes and waits for publishes to subscribed topics in an endless loop.
+If an error occurs or the program exits for whichever reason, *collectd* will restart and log the reason in its log file.

 OPTIONS
 =======